XXXTentacion: 2018–2020: Skins and Bad Vibes Forever

-On January 23, 2022, on what would have been XXXTentacion's 24th birthday, his estate announced that they would be releasing his 2014 SoundCloud track, "Vice City", to all streaming services on January 28, 2022.
+On January 23, 2022, on what would have been Onfroy's 24th birthday, his estate announced that they would be releasing his 2014 SoundCloud track, "Vice City", to all streaming services on January 28, 2022.
 Considered a fan-favorite, the song was his first release on SoundCloud.
 The release is the first by his estate in efforts to make all his unofficial releases available on main streaming platforms.
 It was also confirmed that a documentary about the rapper, titled Look at Me, was in the works.
 It was released on Hulu on May 26, 2022.
+On February 23, 2022, rapper Kanye West released the demo album Donda 2, in which Onfroy has featured vocals on the songs "True Love" and "Selfish".
+On May 23, 2022, it was announced on by Onfroy's estate on his Instagram account that a new album, titled Look at Me: The Album would be released alongside the documentary, and that "True Love" would be released as a single from the album on May 27, 2022.
+On June 10, 2022, along with his documentary, Look at Me: The Album released, featuring 25 songs including his earlier SoundCloud songs, his biggest hits, and the single "True Love" with Kanye West.

-On February 23, 2022, rapper Kanye West released his eleventh studio album Donda 2, in which Onfroy has featured vocals on the songs "True Love" and "Selfish".
-On May 23, 2022, it was announced on by XXXTentacion's estate on his Instagram account that a new album, titled Look at Me: The Album would be released alongside the documentary, and that "True Love" would be released as a single from the album on May 27, 2022.
+On November 22, 2022, the documentary In His Own Words was released.
+The film primarily features previously unseen interviews conducted by Fader Films in 2017 and is considered a companion piece to the May 2022 documentary Look at Me.
+On December 16, 2022, the single "WitDemDicks!" was released onto streaming and digital download.
+The song was originally released on SoundCloud in 2015.
+In 2023, singles such as "Very Rare Forever Freestyle", "I'm Not Human" and "Let's Pretend We're Numb" were released onto streaming and digital download, as well as a re-release of Onfroy's 2016 EP ItWasntEnough and a remaster and remix of "Emoji" in collaboration with Ronny J. On June 19, 2024, the single “Teeth (Interlude)” was released on streaming services and for digital download.
+The song was originally released on SoundCloud in 2015.

-On June 10, 2022, along with his documentary, Look at Me: The Album released, featuring 25 songs including his earlier SoundCloud songs, his biggest hits, and the single True Love with Kanye West.
+On May 30, 2025, Juice Wrld's remix of Onfroy's song "Whoa (Mind in Awe)" was released.
+On July 11, 2025, as a part of the 5th anniversary of Juice Wrld's third album Legends Never Die, the song "The Way" with Onfroy was released as a part of the anniversary.
+On July 30, 2025, Ski Mask the Slump God released The Lost Files, a compilation album consisting of older SoundCloud tracks that were previously unavailable on streaming services.
+The album includes three older collaborations with Onfroy: "Fatality", "Broly", and "IWatchedHimDrown".